 CSSD reports that child support payments are being disbursed as usual.
-If you are experiencing delays receiving child support payments, you should contact CSSD at (202) 442-9900 between 8:15 am - 4:45 pm, Monday through Friday or by email at cssdcustomerservice@dc.gov.
-As CSSD staff is currently teleworking, response times may be delayed.
+You should contact CSSD at (202) 442-9900 between 8:15 am - 4:45 pm, Monday through Friday or by email at cssdcustomerservice@dc.gov.

 Modifying a Child Support Order